A step by step explanation of the Linear Regression Algorithm.

 between the two variables.
 If any relationship found, regression is used to

-find a degree of relationships that can be then used for prediction.
+find the degree of relationships that can be then used for prediction.

 Some of the examples are:

-Now as you got some idea about what is regression?
+Now as you got an idea about what is regression?
 Let’s move forward and

 see what are the types of regressions?

-about Linear Regression only and later I will try to take you through the other
+about Linear Regression and later I will try to take you through the other

 types of regressions.

 of the most fundamental algorithms in the Machine Learning world which comes under supervised learning.
 Basically it performs a regression task.
 Regression models predict a

 dependent (target) value based on independent variables.
 It is mostly used for